-Performance outcomes Acceptable outcomes On-s On-site parking PO8 AO8.1 On-s (1) ite vehicle parking: is clearly defined, safe and easily accessible; Parking is provided in accordance with Table 9.3.5.3.2-Minimum On-Site Vehicle Parking Requirements.
-(2) accommodates a sufficient number of vehicles, having regard to: (a) the type and size of development; (b) expected resident, employee and customer movements; (c) the location of the use; (d) the capacity of the existing road network to accommodate onstreet parking; and (e) access to public transport; Where more than 50 car spaces are required, 2% of the number of spaces is provided for motorcycles, each measuring 2.5m by 1.2m, located immediately adjacent to major pedestrian access points.
+Performance outcomes Acceptable outcomes On-s On-site parking PO8 On-s (1) site vehicle parking: is clearly defined, safe and easily accessible; AO8.1 Parking is provided in accordance with Table 9.3.5.3.2-Minimum On-Site Vehicle Parking Requirements.
+(2) accommodates a sufficient number of vehicles, having regard to: (a) the type and size of development; (b) expected resident, employee and customer movements; (c) the location of the use; (d) the capacity of the existing road network to accommodate onstreet parking; and (e) access to public transport; includes dedicated parking spaces for people with a disability, motor cycles and bicycles.
+AO8.2 Where more than 50 car spaces are required, 2% of the number of spaces is provided for motorcycles, each measuring 2.5m by 1.2m, located immediately adjacent to major pedestrian access points.
 AO8.3 Parking areas comply with Australian Standard 2890.1 - Parking Facilities.
-(3) includes dedicated parking spaces for people with a disability, motor cycles and bicycles.
-PO9 AO9.1 parking and internal circulation is gned and constructed to: provide a clear internal movement hierarchy; separate servicing and customer parking and circulation functions as far Parking is provided in accordance with minimum on-site vehicle parking requirements, minimum circulation road width in car parking areas and maximum longitudinal grades in car parking areas in Planning Scheme Policy 2 - Infrastructure works.
+PO9 Car parking and internal circulation is designed and constructed to: (1) provide a clear internal movement hierarchy; (2) separate servicing and customer parking and circulation functions as far AO9.1 Parking is provided in accordance with minimum on-site vehicle parking requirements, minimum circulation road width in car parking areas and maximum longitudinal grades in car parking areas in Planning Scheme Policy 2 - Infrastructure works.
 (3)(4)(5) as possible; discourage high vehicular speed and short-cutting; be clearly distinguishable from pedestrian entries and paths; be easily negotiated by vehicles and pedestrians, including persons with a AO9.2 The layout of car parking areas and structures complies with the internal movement system in Section 3.7.1 in Planning Scheme Policy 2 - Infrastructure works.
-(6) (7) disability; ensure vehicles do not reverse into areas of high pedestrian activity; and optimise safety and security of users.
-AO9.3 Parking areas comply with: (1) Australian Standard 2890.1: 2004 - Parking Facilities - Off-Street Car Parking; and (2) the standards set out in Planning Scheme Policy 2 - Infrastructure works night ing areas are lit to provide security for t-time users where likely to be used by bublic or employees at night time.
+(6)(7) disability; ensure vehicles do not reverse into areas of high pedestrian activity; and optimise safety and security of users.
+AO9.3 Parking areas comply with: (1) Australian Standard 2890.1: 2004 - Parking Facilities - Off-Street Car Parking; and (2) the standards set out in Planning Scheme Policy 2 - Infrastructure works nigh 0 ting areas are lit to provide security for t-time users where likely to be used by bublic or employees at night time.
 AO10.1 Lighting is provided in accordance with Australian Standard 1158.1:1997 - Road Lighting - Vehicular Traffic (Category V) Lighting - Performance Installation and Design Requirements.
-No acceptable outcome is nominated.
-Sign age or pavement markings are blished on-site to: The acceptable outcome is nonlinated.
+1 age or pavement markings are blished on-site to: No acceptable outcome is nominated.